 The California Health Care Foundation's (CHCF) Health Care Leadership Program prepares clinically trained professionals to lead California’s health care organizations and creates a network of strong and effective leaders who are focused on improving health care for all Californians.
 Each year, 32 highly qualified fellows are selected to participate in the rigorous, two-year program which builds leadership and management skills and covers business aspects of health care as well as environmental trends, policy topics, and more.
 This rigorous, part-time, two-year fellowship addresses essential leadership and management skills, as well as health care trends and policy topics.
-Since 2001, 480 health professionals have participated in the CHCF Health Care Leadership Program.
+Since 2001, over 500 health professionals have participated in the CHCF Health Care Leadership Program.
 The California Health Care Foundation sponsors this program, which is administered by Healthforce Center.

 Are you interested in the CHCF Health Care Leadership Program?
 Sign up for updates to learn more.